rakhimov/scram/doc/fta_preprocessing.rst

 whose sub-graph does not have common nodes with the rest of the graph.
 Modules are detected and analyzed as separate and independent fault trees [DR96]_.
-If a module appears in the final minimal cut sets, then the cut sets are populated with the minimal cut sets of the module.
+If a module appears in the final products, then the products are populated with the sum of products of the module.
 This operation guarantees
-that the final, joint cut sets are minimal, and no expensive check for minimality is needed.
+that the final, joint sum is minimal, and no expensive check for minimality is needed.
 However, most complex fault trees do not contain big modules in their original Boolean formula.